wso2/docs-mg/en/docs/how-tos/passing-enduser-attributes-to-the-backend-using-jwt.md

   jwtGeneratorEnabled=true
   generatorImpl="sample.jwt.generator.SampleJWTGenerator"
 ```
-Since, there are getters and setters for all the configuration properties in the abstract class you can use any of the configuration values to implement your logic in the custom JWT generator.
+Since there are getters and setters for all the configuration properties in the abstract class you can use any of the configuration values to implement your logic in the custom JWT generator.

 After enabling JWT generation by setting `jwtGeneratorEnabled` configuration property to `true`, start the API Microgateway runtime.
 When invoking a resource with a JWT token, you will be able to obtain the generated backend JWT.

-### Extract backed token from the jwt access token
+### Extract backend token from the JWT access token

 When you are using JWT authentication, you can pass an already generated JWT token in the 'backendJwt' claim in the authentication JWT token.
-Therefore, if the authentication token consist the `backendJwt` claim in the payload, value of the `backendJwt` claim will be set as the backend token in the [desired header](#setting-the-header-of-the-backend-request).
+Therefore, if the authentication token consists the `backendJwt` claim in the payload, the value of the `backendJwt` claim will be set as the backend token in the [desired header](#setting-the-header-of-the-backend-request).
 This will avoid generating the JWT token within the gateway.

 ####Sample payload